 Learn more about the calculation of your grade point deficiency with our GPD Calculation worksheet.

-If you have more questions, please visit our other Frequently Asked Questions pages to learn more about general advising information, registration for classes, the Texas Success Initiative (TSI), the Freshman PASS program, or UT CAP.
+If you have more questions, please visit our other Frequently Asked Questions pages to learn more about general advising information, registration for classes, the Texas Success Initiative (TSI), or UT CAP.